nichwn/liars-dice/README.md

 Players are initially given 5 dice each.
 Each round, all players privately roll all their dice such that they can see the faces, but nobody else can.
 Players then take it in turns to perform one of three actions:

 * They pick a die face and a number of dice, and make a bid.
-In this version, all bids must either have a higher number of dice, or the same number with a higher die face.
+In this version, all bids must either have a larger number of dice, or the same number with a higher die face.
 * They challenge the previous bid ('Liar!'), and if the there are less dice pooled amongst the players than the number predicted for the predicted face, the player who made the bet loses a die.
 If incorrect, the challenger loses a die instead.
 Then the game proceeds to the next round.
 * They predict that the previous bid is correct ("Spot On!").
 In this version, if the number of dice with that face amongst all the player's dice match the previous bid, then the player who made the big loses a die.
 If incorrect, the declarer loses a die instead.
 Then the game proceeds to the next round.